OmarBedawi/my_first_e-store/README.md

 ### Deploying to Heroku
 1. If you have added any new packages which the code requires to run, type `pip3 freeze > requirements.txt` to creat a requirements file.
-2. If you have deleted the Procfile, create a new one containing: `web: gunicorn elwood_castle.wsgi:application` in your root directory.
+2. If you have deleted the Procfile, create a new one containing: `web: gunicorn my_estore.wsgi:application` in your root directory.
 3. Create a new app in Heroku, if you want to use Heroku Postgres to serve your database you can do so by going to the dashboard *resources*>*add-ons* and attaching the Heroku Postgres database.
     * Please note, you will need to make your migrations and load the data to the new Postgres database as detailed above in